Amber Alert issued for Va. mother, infant daughter

-HAMPTON, Va. - Police in Virginia have issued an Amber Alert for an 8-month-old girl and her mother.
+HAMPTON, Va. - An Amber Alert continues Friday for an 8-month-old girl and her mother, police in Virginia say.

 Hampton police say 34-year-old Keir Johnson and her daughter Chloe Johnson were last seen on April 30 in the 1900 block of Hastings Drive in Hampton.
 The mother was driving a black 2013 Kia Optima with Virginia tag VAW-2197 and they may have been traveling toward Buckroe Beach before going missing.